kkyau/ISQA-3420-/DFDDictionary.md

 h) Project license and vulnerability information = The results retrieved from the Project License and Vulnerability Information                                                            Database.

-i) Project policy request = Request sent by developer or manager to retrieve existing policies from the Project Policy for License and                               Vulnerabilities Database
+i) Project policy request = Request sent by developer or manager to retrieve existing policies from the Project Policy for Licenses and                               Vulnerabilities Database

 j) Project policy results = Results retrieved from the Project Policy For Licenses and Vulnerabilities Database.